Math 140A - Notes

 .

-(b) Discuss why this definition of ‘product’ is unsatisfactory for defining multiplication in R.
+(b) Discuss why this ‘product’ is unsatisfactory for defining multiplication in R.

 is somewhat easier since the unboundedness of N and Q are baked in).